tropical fruits to grow

 Unlike mulberries grown in southern climate, mulberries grown in the tropics will grow into a bush, not a tree.
 However the fruit is just as sweet.

-Tropical Fruit Plants List
+Tropical Fruit Trees Australia

 Before finishing, we should mention some of the ‘iconic’ tropical fruits to grow (that do not appear above), but are an important part of life in the tropics.
 That is, the lychee, bananas, pineapple, mangosteen and of course, the coconut!